 Chimney Testing and the CPR

 Any chimney sold in the United Kingdom (and any country in the European Union), must comply to the Construction Products Directive (CPR).
 A company or individual selling a chimney into the UK market must ensure that the product has a CE mark.
+A chimney includes everything except the appliance (e.g. woodburner) itself.

-How do I obtain a CE mark for my chimney product?
+How do I obtain a CE Mark?

 The point of a CE mark is to assure the consumer that a product is safe and fit for purpose.
 To obtain a CE mark for a chimney product, it must have: